-Due to the pandemic, our programs are now mostly conducted online.
-The sessions are intimate, with 1-5 students per class.
+Due to the pandemic, our programs are mostly conducted online.
+The sessions are intimate, with not more than 15 students per cohort.
 Major components of the class instructions to engage the students with the learning are talking circles, mindfulness, storytelling, therapeutic art, and creative writing.

 Apart from Malaysia, we have guided youth from Indonesia, Singapore, China, Senegal, the US, and Puerto Rico.
 Within the past year, we received three grants from different organisations in Malaysia, including the city council of Petaling Jaya in the Selangor state to conduct classes for children in shelter homes.
 However, this has especially been challenging since the access to online learning for the less privileged is still a major issue in the country.

 As part of our applied empathy project, we created an inter-generational/cultural interview series, where our students discuss emotions with professionals from different fields.

 We are now actively sharing our empathic communication curriculum to parents, caregivers, and teachers, to cultivate deeper connection with young people.